Midsize Companies Embrace Treasury Technology

 Additionally, security of these payments should also be closely evaluated by treasurers and CFOs.
 In 2020, losses by midsize businesses related to internet crimes totaled more than $4.2 billion, the majority of which were phishing scams, non-payment/non-delivery scams, and extortion.5 Even more alarming is the fact that 57% of all serious fraud involves an internal perpetrator.6 Leveraging a technology platform that automates enforcement of internal controls with auditable approvals and reporting, along with payment confirmations, helps to mitigate these risks.

 Midsize organizations represent roughly one-third of the U.S. private sector’s GDP and employment7, making them even more vulnerable to the impact of the Great Resignation.
-As a result, many organizations are looking to accelerate their adoption of new technologies to protect themselves from reliance on internal subject matter experts.
+As a result, many organizations are looking to accelerate their adoption of new treasury technologies to protect themselves from reliance on internal subject matter experts.

 However, implementation of these technologies poses another challenge, especially where connectivity between multiple internal systems and external partners may need to be established.
 Leveraging internal resources is an option that some companies just can’t afford given the limited bandwidth of internal IT and realized skills gaps in management and leadership, data analytics, machine learning, cloud computing, and data science.8 Connecting with a technology partner can help to bridge these gaps, ensuring a successful and efficient time-to-value implementation without overburdening internal resources.